ck-zhang/px/docs/design/content-addressable-store.md

   * invokes the runtime from `runtime_oid`,
   * sets `PYTHONPATH` / `sys.path` using the packages declared in the profile in a deterministic order.

+Env materialization is idempotent and manifest-driven:

+* Re-materializing an existing env ensures all files implied by `manifest.json` are present and correct.
+* Stale symlinks/entries in `bin/` and `site-packages` that are no longer implied by the profile are removed.

 Local symlinks under project/workspace `.px/envs/` keep your existing UX (“env belongs to project/workspace”), but all heavy content lives in `~/.px/envs` + `~/.px/store`.

 #### 13.5.3 Project state integration